State of Arizona Board of Technical Registration: State government office in Phoenix, AZ

 -

-I’m incredibly frustrated with the service I’ve received.
-As someone building a new home in Arizona, I was relying on these people to protect my interests as a buyer, but instead, they’ve completely let me down.
+I’m incredibly disappointed with the service I’ve received.
+As a homeowner currently building a house in Arizona, I was relying on you to protect my interests, but instead, you’ve done the exact opposite.

 -